1904 Nobel Prize in Literature

 The 1904 Nobel Prize in Literature was the fourth literary prize resulting from Alfred Nobel's will.
 It was equally divided between the French Provençal philologist Frédéric Mistral (1830–1914) "in recognition of the fresh originality and true inspiration of his poetic production, which faithfully reflects the natural scenery and native spirit of his people, and, in addition, his significant work as a Provençal philologist" and the Spanish engineer and dramatist José Echegaray Eizaguirre (1832–1916) "in recognition of the numerous and brilliant compositions which, in an individual and original manner, have revived the great traditions of the Spanish drama."
-The winners were announced in October 1904 by Carl David af Wirsén, permanent secretary of the Swedish Academy.

 It was the first of the four occasions (Note: The other years with a shared prize were 1917, 1966 and 1974.) when the Nobel Prize in Literature has been shared between two individuals.

 Laureates

 Mirèio published in 1859 by Frédéric Mistral.

 Frédéric Mistral

 Mistral’s passion for poetry was sparked by one of his teachers, the Provençal poet Joseph Roumanille.
 He spent many years compiling Trésor dóu Félibrige, a dictionary of the Provençal language published by the Felibrige literary society, which he founded himself.
 His most important work, Mirèio, was published in 1859, the result of eight years of work.
 He also authored Lou Tresor dóu Félibrige (1878–1886), which to date remains the most comprehensive dictionary of the Occitan language, and one of the most reliable, thanks to the precision of its definitions.
 It is a bilingual dictionary, Occitan-French, in two large volumes, with all of the dialects of oc, including Provençal.
 Mistral owes to François Vidal the work of typesetting and revising that dictionary.